Documentary letter of credit

 - When requesting for a pre-paid L/C the applicant transfers funds to the Bank on the L/C opening date, irrespective of the payment term in favour of the beneficiary.

-- The beneficiary may receive payment earlier that specified in the L/C – after presenting necessary documents (after delivery).
+- The beneficiary may receive payment earlier that specified in the letter of credit’s condition – after presenting necessary documents (after delivery) – discount of the payment.

 - The applicant may refund the L/C amount to the Bank at the later date than the date of payment in favour of the beneficiary (prolongation).